Glossary » V » VWAP

 What Is the Volume-Weighted Average Price (VWAP)?

 The Volume-Weighted Average Price (VWAP) is a tool used by traders to analyze intraday charts.
 It resets at the start of each trading session and represents the average price a security has traded at throughout the day, considering both volume and price.
-VWAP is essential for traders as it provides valuable insights into the trend and value of a security.
+Volume-Weighted Average Price is essential for traders as it provides valuable insights into the trend and value of an instrument.

 Understanding the Volume-Weighted Average Price